afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 accumulated distance grow every time I cycle gives me a new meaning to life.

 Apart from the accumulated distance I love knowing how fast I am going and how fast I have ever went.
-I like comparing distances between different routes, knowing how much I cycled every day, where the middle point of each route is and how badly the wind effects my usual routine.
+I like comparing distances of different routes, knowing how much I cycled every day, where the middle point of each route is and how badly the wind effects my usual routine.
 I wish I could communicate better why having a speedometer is awesome, but I can't.
 It just